YousefSwed/Recommender_Systems__BERT4Rec_Hybrid/README.md

 # Hybrid BERT4Rec Recommender System

-This project implements a hybrid version of BERT4Rec for sequential recommendation, integrating both categorical metadata and BERT-based title embeddings to improve item representations.
+This project implements a hybrid version of BERT4Rec for sequential recommendation.

 ---